koushik-ms/sw-craft/tdd-samples/callback-infra/README.md

 watch.sh - contains a wrapper script that can be used for rapid test execution feedback during development.
             It watches the source-tree and runs the test targets whenever any file is saved (even README.md).

+# Tips for Test-driven development in this repo

+The watch.sh can be run to continuously monitor the project tree for changes and re-run tests when it detects any change.

+The CMAKE_SUBDIR option controls which tests are built and run.
+This is useful, e.g., when focussing on a Unit-level TDD for a specific class for a while (several cycles of red-green-refactor) and then switch to an acceptance test that uses this class and make it pass.

+Focussing on a smaller level (at exclusion of higher-level tests that continue to fail) is necessary to reach the green phase at Unit-level or Integration-level even when the acceptance tests fail - which will be the case until the feature is completely developed!

+So, set the CMAKE_SUBDIR to an appropriate value and run watch.sh.

+    Note: Although watch.sh can detect changes to itself it doesn't re-configure CMake when it detects a change (this is to make the feedback loop faster).
+Same is the case with changes to any CMakeLists.txt files.

+So, whenever you make a change to any CMakeLists.txt file or the watch.sh script, terminate the running instance and re-launch it.